huggingface/nn_pruning/README.md

 Two networks were tested: BERT-base, and BERT-large.

-Very significant speedups where obtained with limited drop in accuracy.
+Very significant speedups were obtained with limited drop in accuracy.

 Here is a selection of the networks that are obtained through the different variant method variants.